-Come with me now to explore more of the wonderful reasons to sing.
+Come with me now to explore some of the wonderful reasons to sing.

 I'd also like to emphasize how singing detoxifies our lymphatic system.
-Through the process of deep breathing, when we sing, we clear the lymphatic system of toxins thereby supporting our immune system.
+Through the process of deep breathing, when we sing we are clearing the lymphatic system of toxins and thereby supporting our immune system.

 Studies have show that singing increases endorphins in the brain causing us to feel good and even changes our emotional mood.
 So the next time you're feeling out of sorts give yourself a shot-in-the-arm by diving into a favorite song.
 Sing with gusto, confidence and joy!

-Reason # 2 Your Speaking Voice Will Sound So Much Better
+2. Your Speaking Voice Will Sound so Much Better

-Singing gives a pleasanter, richer speaking voice and improved speech.
-This adds to the charm of the personality.
-Through voice lessons, with a qualified teacher, articulation is stressed which adds clarity to the speaking voice.
-And since we speak all day long why not save wear and tear on our over-used voice?
+Singing gives us a more pleasant, and more rich speaking voice.
+It even improves our speech which adds to the charm of the personality.
+Through voice lessons with a qualified teacher articulation is stressed which adds clarity to the speaking voice.
+Since we speak all day long why not save wear and tear on our over-used voice?

 Whether we use 20,000 words each day or 16,000 words - the point is: When we learn to sing correctly we also learn to speak correctly.

-Singing strengthens the memory and the power of concentration.
-When you sing you are exercising your brain.
-And like the rest of your body the brain must receive exercise too.
+The brain needs exercise like every other muscle in or bodies.
+We are actually exercising our brains when we sing because it strengthens memory and the power of concentration. exercise too.
 Learning new songs or memorizing the words to familiar songs strengthens the brain.

 Questions & Answers